s20n/s20n/web/src/pages/api/translate.md

 The `t` function can be used to translate a string.

-Most of the times, you'll use the [`Tr` component](../components/Tr), but you might once in a while need it as a function, for example if you are showing multiple times the same string, and don't want the translation to be read from the data that many times.
+Most of the times, you'll use the [`Tr` component](../components/Tr), but you might once in a while need it as a function.
+For example if you are showing multiple times the same string, and don't want the translation to be read from the data that many times.

-With the [`Tr` component](../components/Tr), you would do that:
+With the [`Tr` component](../components/Tr), you would do something like the following:

 ```svelte
 <script>